 If you look for WhatsApp for Business files, navigate to Android > Media > com.whatsapp.w4b > WhatsApp for Bussines > Media.

 If you can’t access certain files, make sure to reinstall WhatsApp and give it another go.
-If that doesn’t help, you can force close WhatsApp, navigate to the aforementioned path with File Manager and delete all media files.
+In case that doesn’t help, you can force close WhatsApp, navigate to the aforementioned path with File Manager and delete all media files.
 This is an instance where WhatsApp backups come in handy and we strongly encourage you to regularly back up your files.
+If not Automatically, at least do it manually on regular basis.

 All possible issues are closely related to this migration and, if you have a lot of files (some users report 10.000+ images and videos), that can be a problem.
-Some of them can’t access WhatsApp files on local storage or have a hard time making backups that last for ages.
+Some of them can’t access WhatsApp files on local storage or have a hard time making backups, where the backup process lasts for ages.

 If you still see the old (Android 10) root/WhatsApp folder, make sure to back it up and delete it so you can store new media files in the new predetermined location.
 The presence of both new (root/Android/Media…) and old root/WhatsApp folders seem to negatively impact the app and users can’t open media files sent to them.